New Year plunge | Pictures | Reuters

 New Year plunge

-Maurizio Palmulli of Italy dives into the Tiber River from the Cavour bridge, as part of traditional New Year celebrations in Rome January 1, 2016.
-Three men dived into the muddy waters of the Tiber from the Cavour bridge, continuing an annual...more

-Some 2,600 swimmers take part in a New Year's Day swimming race to celebrate the arrival of 2016 at a beach in Hong Kong, China, January 1, 2016.
-REUTERS/Tyrone Siu

-Participants take part in a New Year's Jump into the Sea in Portoroz , Slovenia, January 1, 2016.
+Revellers take part in New Year's Jump into the Sea in Portoroz, Slovenia.
 REUTERS/Srdjan Zivulovic

-Swimmers in fancy dress participate in the New Year's Day swim at Saundersfoot in south Wales, Britain January 1, 2016.
-REUTERS/Rebecca Naden
+A local man dives into the water at the seaside to celebrate new year in Qingdao, Shandong province, China.
+REUTERS/Stringer

+People participate in the annual Polar Bear Plunge in Coney Island, New York City.
+REUTERS/Stephanie Keith

+Revellers take part in a New Year's dive in Ostend on the North Sea coast in Belgium.
+REUTERS/Eric Vidal

+A man dressed as Santa Claus participates in the annual Polar Bear Plunge in Coney Island, New York.
+REUTERS/Stephanie Keith

-Participants take part in a New Year's Jump into the Sea in Portoroz , Slovenia, January 1, 2016.
+Revellers take part in New Year's Jump into the Sea in Portoroz, Slovenia.
 REUTERS/Srdjan Zivulovic

-People wearing costumes participate in a traditional New Year's Day swim in Dunkirk, northern France, January 1, 2016.
-REUTERS/Pascal Rossignol

-A woman jumps from a "mikoshi" or portable shrine as people carry it into the sea during a festival to wish for calm waters in the ocean and good fortune in the new year in Oiso, Kanagawa prefecture, west of Tokyo, Japan, January 1, 2016....more
+Revellers take part in a New Year's dive in Ostend on the North Sea coast in Belgium.
+REUTERS/Eric Vidal

-Participants take part in a New Year's Jump into the Sea in Portoroz , Slovenia, January 1, 2016.
+Revellers take part in New Year's Jump into the Sea in Portoroz, Slovenia.
 REUTERS/Srdjan Zivulovic

+Revellers take part in a New Year's dive in Ostend on the North Sea coast in Belgium.
+REUTERS/Eric Vidal

-Swimmers in fancy dress participate in the New Year's Day Loony Dook swim at South Queensferry in Scotland, Britain January 1, 2016.
+Swimmers in fancy dress participate in the New Year's Day Loony Dook swim at South Queensferry in Scotland, Britain.
 REUTERS/Russell Cheyne

+A person wearing a Hillary Clinton mask participates in the annual Polar Bear Plunge in Coney Island, New York.
+REUTERS/Stephanie Keith

+People take part in New Year's Jump into the Sea in Portoroz, Slovenia.
+REUTERS/Srdjan Zivulovic

-Swimmers in fancy dress participate in the New Year's Day swim at Saundersfoot in south Wales, Britain January 1, 2016.
+Swimmers in fancy costume take part in the New Year's Day swim at Saundersfoot in Wales, Britain.
 REUTERS/Rebecca Naden

-Swimmers participate in the New Year's Day Loony Dook swim at South Queensferry in Scotland, Britain January 1, 2016.
-REUTERS/Russell Cheyne
+Competitors run towards the sea during the New Year's Day swim at Saundersfoot in Wales, Britain.
+REUTERS/Rebecca Naden

-Local swimmers walk out from the ocean after praying to the sun during sunrise to wish for calm waters and good fortune in the new year in Odawara, Kanagawa prefecture, west of Tokyo, Japan, January 1, 2016.
-REUTERS/Yuya Shino
+Revellers take part in New Year's Jump into the Sea in Portoroz, Slovenia.
+REUTERS/Srdjan Zivulovic

 Next Slideshows